Shown here is the nervous system, containing the brain, spinal cord and peripheral nerves.

 Credit: The BioDigital HumanTM developed by NYU School of Medicine and BioDigital Systems LLC

-The incidence of spinal cord injury among survivors is about 40 cases per million in the United States, or about 12,000 new cases per year, according to the National Spinal Cord Injury Statistical Center (NSCISC).
-Estimates of the number of people in the United States living with spinal cord injuries range from 238,000 to 332,000.
+The occurrence of spinal cord injury among survivors is about 40 cases per million in the United States, or about 12,000 new cases per year, according to a 2013 report by the National Spinal Cord Injury Statistical Center (NSCISC).
+An estimated 273,000 people are living with spinal cord injury in the United States, in a range from 238,000 to 332,000.

-A sudden blow to the spine that fractures, dislocates, crushes or compresses the vertebrae can cause traumatic spinal cord injuries.
-A gunshot or knife wound can also cut the spinal cord.
+SCI usually starts with a sudden blow to the spine that fractures or dislocates the vertebrae, the discs of bone in the spine.
+The fragments of bone, discs or ligaments bruise or tear the spinal cord, crushing the nerves, according to the National Institutes of Health.
 During the weeks following the injury, bleeding, swelling, inflammation and fluid buildup in or near the spinal cord often cause further damage.

 Spinal cord injuries vary in their location and severity.
 The "level" of injury refers to the lowest part of the spinal cord with normal function.
-Higher-level injuries affect the arms, hands, trunk, legs and pelvic organs, whereas lower-level injuries affect only the legs, pelvic organs and trunk.
-These can result in paralysis of all four limbs (tetraplegia or quadriplegia) or paralysis of the lower limbs (paraplegia).
+Higher-level injuries affect the arms, hands, trunk, legs and pelvic organs, whereas lower-level injuries affect only the legs, pelvic organs, and trunk, according to the NIH.
+These can result in paralysis of all four limbs (known as quadriplegia or tetraplegia), or paralysis of the lower limbs (known as paraplegia).